-Diversity is one of St George’s three core values reflected in the University’s strategic plan.
-St George’s is proud of its diverse staff and student body.
-We are committed to creating a positive working and learning environment where all people are treated with dignity and respect, and everyone is encouraged to perform to their maximum potential.
+We're proud of our diverse staff and student body and we're committed to creating a positive working and learning environment where all people are treated with dignity and respect.

 - Race and ethnicity

 - Sexual orientation

 - Marriage and Civil Partnership

 - Pregnancy and maternity